aevri/barrie-bear/barrie_bear.md

 "Well," said Heigh, "I suppose you could say that he is as well as can be expected in the circumstances; he seems to be in quite some pain, though, and I think we had better go to him if everyone is ready."

 Everyone was ready and Heigh went on ahead with Barrie-Bear bringing up the rear, muttering to himself something about four-legged animals having an unfair advantage over those of us with only two.
-However, the journey was not too long and soon they were reunited with Mr. & Mrs. Beaver, Rush, Rory and Tear.
+However, the journey was not too long and soon they were reunited with Mr and Mrs Beaver, Rush, Rory and Tear.

 Chapter III - Happenings at Oak Tree Glen
 -----------------------------------------